quii/learn-go-with-tests/roman-numerals.md

 This is horrible but it does work.
 It's so bad I felt the need to add comments.

-- I wanted to be able to look up an integer value for a given roman numeral so I made a type from our array of `RomanNumeral`s and then added a method to it `ValueOf`
+- I wanted to be able to look up an integer value for a given roman numeral so I made a type from our array of `RomanNumeral`s and then added a method to it, `ValueOf`
 - Next in our loop we need to look ahead _if_ the string is big enough _and the current symbol is a valid subtractor_.
 At the moment it's just `I` (1) but can also be `X` (10) or `C` (100).
     - If it satisfies both of these conditions we need to lookup the value and add it to the total _if_ it is one of the special subtractors, otherwise ignore it
     - Then we need to further increment `i` so we dont count this symbol twice